zerynth/docs/docs/reference/guide/docs/vhal.md

 **`int vhalPinSetToPeripheral(int vpin, int prph, uint32_t prms)`**

-Transfer the control of vp to a peripheral identified by *prph.* The configuration parameters for *vpin are passed via *prms in a format depending on the microcontroller porting.
+Transfer the control of vp to a peripheral identified by *prph*.
+The configuration parameters for *vpin* are passed via *prms* in a format depending on the microcontroller porting.
 Return 0 in case of success.
-The parameter *prph is ignored in the current version of the VHAL.
+The parameter *prph* is ignored in the current version of the VHAL.